thoqbk/traprange/_Docs/invoice/README.md

 ## Using Regex to extract information from PDF files

-It's pretty easy to write code to generate PDF file but pretty hard to parse and get back information from it.
-The reason is PDF format is complicated.
-Unfortunately, it's sometimes the input of the system which needs to parse and model before doing further logic on it.
+It's pretty easy to write code to generate PDF file but pretty hard to parse and get back information from it because PDF is complicated.
+Unfortunately, it's sometimes the input of our system which needs to parse and model before doing further logic on it.

-If the format of PDF files is various, it's nearly impossible to write one abstract parser to understand and extract all information we need such as Order number, quantity, amount, vendor id.
-But if the number of format is fixed, yes there's a way to achieve that with PDF box and regex.
+If the template is various, it's nearly impossible to write one abstract parser to understand and extract all information we need such as Order number, quantity, amount, vendor id.
+But if the number of templates is fixed, yes there's a way to achieve that with PDF box and regex.

-In this writing I will explain the way I use to extract information from PDF file below, hopefully it can be applied for yours as well.
+In this writing I will explain the way I used to parse PDF file below.
+Hopefully, it can be applied for yours as well.

-Check out [TestInvoice.java](../../src/test/java/com/giaybac/traprange/test/TestInvoice.java) for implementation
+Check out my code here [TestInvoice.java](../../src/test/java/com/giaybac/traprange/test/TestInvoice.java)

 <img src="sample-invoice.png" height="500px" />